 - If an infusion is missed, resume administration every 4 weeks at the scheduled dose as soon as possible

-*In the Phase 3 clinical trial, dosing was stopped in response to observed effects on amyloid imaging.
+*In Phase 3 clinical trials, dosing was stopped in response to observed effects on amyloid imaging.
 Amyloid PET values may increase after treatment with Kisunla is stopped.
 There are no data beyond the 76-week duration of TRAILBLAZER-ALZ 2 to guide whether additional dosing with Kisunla may be needed for longer-term clinical benefit.1

 Obtain recent baseline brain MRI prior to initiating treatment.
 Perform an MRI prior to infusions 2, 3, 4, and 7.
 If a patient experiences symptoms suggestive of ARIA, clinical evaluation should be performed, including an MRI if indicated.
 Recommendations for dosing in patients with ARIA-E and ARIA-H depend on clinical symptoms and radiographic severity.
 Depending on ARIA severity, use clinical judgment in considering whether to continue dosing, interrupt treatment, or permanently discontinue Kisunla.1 See Prescribing Information for additional dosing considerations.